 War Remnants Museum

 Previously named the Museum of American War Crimes, the name has been changed to War Remnants Museum to avoid offending visitors from the US.
 The museum houses a collection of photos and items which illustrate the gruesome and inhumane nature of the war.
-The museum is located in District Three and is best accessed by cyclo
+The museum is located in District Three and is best accessed by cyclo or taxi.

 Notre Dame Cathedral